cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Asset

-For pentests, an asset is a software component of value.
-Cobalt can perform pentests on assets in the following categories:
+{{% asset-definition %}} Cobalt can perform pentests on assets in the following categories:

 {{% asset-categories %}}